Mixed Agenda Couple:

 The Leaning Out Spouse Emotional Stance

 1. LIBERATION.
 Divorce as liberation.
-Are you thinking of getting out, led from a marriage that has held you back or holding you down, having freedom, getting unshack, and thinking of having an affair?
-Are you thinking of living alone and single?
-Mid-life crisis?
-You don’t feel under pressure to get out but feel emotionally withdrawn from a relationship and imagine a different partner.
+Are you thinking of getting out of a marriage that has held you back or holding you down, having freedom, getting unshackled, and thinking of having an affair?
+Are you thinking of living alone?
+Midlife crisis?
+You don’t feel under pressure to get out, but feel emotionally withdrawn from a relationship and imagine a different partner.

 2. RELIEF.
 Divorce is a relief.
 You feel a kind of burden, picked on, put down, and emotionally beaten down, and want relief from that internal pressure to get out of the intolerable situation.
 Unlike the first one, you feel like you can’t stay where you are and have emotional equilibrium.
 You feel like you can’t take it anymore.
-This often has more emotional volatility involved.
+This often involves more emotional volatility.
 You want something to happen quickly.

 3. RELUCTANT.
 Divorce as reluctant letting go.
 You are not enamored with the freedom of a single life.
 You know there is no lack of stress in the divorce world.
-There is no intense pressure to do something soon, though thinking about divorce for some time.
+There is no intense pressure to do anything soon, though I have been thinking about divorce for some time.
 You don’t see a pathway to have a better marriage and family.
 You are reluctantly considering letting go of your marriage.

 The Leaning In Spouse Emotional Stance

 DESPERATE.
-You are in a panic and want to save the marriage.
+You are in a panic, desperate to save the marriage.
 You are anxious to make it better.
 Maybe you just realized the dire situation you are in with your partner.
 Even if you have been thinking of or talking flippantly about divorce, something happens when your partner says they are going to leave you and puts divorce on the table.
-You feel a panic.
+You feel panic.
 Even if you have thought of it yourself, the feeling of losing control yields an anxious, desperate emotional stance.
 Often, you make mistakes out of desperation: a.
 PURSUE.
 You might suddenly smother your spouse with actions of closeness: touch, affection, attention, and constantly checking in.
 This makes you appear unattractive to your partner. b.
 ANGRY.
-You are judgemental toward your partner.
+You are judgmental toward your partner.
 You call your partner out in front of the children and tell them how awful your partner is for trying to split up the family.
-You mock your partner in social gatherings or post things on social media about your partner that are negative and blaming.
+You mock your partner at social gatherings or post negative, blaming things about them on social media.

 2. FOCUSED.
-You have gotten that there is trouble in the marriage and contributed to it.
-You are learning to be empathic to the pain in your spouse.
-“I see the pain I have caused or am open to see things with clarity.”
+You have realized there is trouble in the marriage and have contributed to it.
+You are learning to be empathetic toward your spouse's pain.
+“I see the pain I have caused, or am open to seeing things with clarity.”
 You are focused on bringing your best self forward.
 This is a response to a “wake-up call.”
 You are upset, sad, and angry, but you focus on bringing your best self forward when facing these hard things.

 3. CONFLICTED.
 You are on the fence.
-You flip back and forth between wanting to save your marriage and wanting out of marriage based on how your partner treats you.
+You flip back and forth between wanting to save your marriage and wanting out, based on how your partner treats you.
 Due to intense emotional reactions, you need to slow down and stop flipping back and forth.

 ————————————————————————————-

 This type of counseling is “emergency room” work.
-Good, intense work is needed immediately but in a different manner than the type of couple therapy where change is the focus.
+Good, intense work is needed immediately, but in a different manner than the type of couple therapy where change is the focus.
 This is a crisis intervention.
-There needs to be a “readiness” for couple therapy.
-This is called “Discernment Counseling” to distinguish it from couple therapy because mix-agenda couples need particular focus coming to CLARITY and CONFIDENCE for a direction of the relationship based on a better understanding of what happened to the marriage and each person’s contribution to the problem.
-Not becoming closer and not trying to CHANGE, but ASSESS, step back and turn inward.
+There needs to be a “readiness” for couples therapy.
+This is called “Discernment Counseling” to distinguish it from couple therapy, because mixed-agenda couples need particular focus on coming to CLARITY and CONFIDENCE about the direction of the relationship, based on a better understanding of what happened to the marriage and each person’s contribution to the problem.
+Not becoming closer and not trying to CHANGE, but ASSESS, step back, and turn inward.

-Some couples may become ready for couple therapy; however, some will not.
-Discernment Counseling focuses on finding clarity so that informed big decisions can be made for the best of each.
+Some couples may become ready for couples therapy; however, some will not.
+Discernment Counseling focuses on finding clarity so that informed, big decisions can be made for the best of each.

 This gives the Leaning Out Spouse, often seen as the bad guy, the help they need: CLARITY and CONFIDENCE in their decision.
-It is a process where the pressure of change is off, and the option of honesty and clarity can happen.
+It is a process in which the pressure of change is off, and the option of honesty and clarity becomes possible.

 This gives the Leaning-in Spouse a place to focus and face the reality of the situation instead of desperately pursuing an already ambivalent partner.